heythisispaul/EncompassConnect/README.md

 ```
 If you'd like to see or move the token, the API response is returned as the value of the promise (as is the case with most methods in this library), and is available as the `access_token` property on the body of the response.

+If you already have a token supplied from another source, you can first call the `.storeToken()` method and supply it with your token to use this module with out having to authenticate.

 ## Examples

 ### Updating a Loan